siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

  *  **Right outer join**

-    This is similar to left outer join.
-Use `Right outer join` as the keyword to join both the streams.
+    This is similar to a left outer join. `Right outer join` is used as the keyword to join both the streams.
     It returns all the events of the right stream even if there are no matching events in the left stream.

  *  **Full outer join**

-    The full outer join combines the results of left outer join and right outer join.
-Use `full outer join` as the keyword to join both the streams.
+    The full outer join combines the results of left outer join and right outer join. `full outer join` is used as the keyword to join both the streams.
     Here, output event are generated for each incoming event even if there are no matching events in the other stream.

     **Example**

-    The following query generates output events for all the incoming events of each stream regardless of whether there is a match for the `symbol` in the other stream or not.
+    The following query generates output events for all the incoming events of each stream regardless of whether there is a match for the `symbol` attribute in the other stream or not.

     <pre>
     from StockStream#window.time(1 min) as S